 Regular Archival Paper Print

-Framed with white matt and plain black frame
+Framed with with matt and ornate black frame 1100mm x 770mm

 Framed Print: This product is considered to be oversized and cannot be shipped through our online portal.
 Please contact us for a freight quote email@example.com

 Magdalena is a cross-cultural goddess.
 She is Gnostic Christianity's Sophia and Mary Magdalene, ancient Egypt's Isis, and Maori myth's Hine-tītama.

 All of these atua wāhine or divine feminine forces are linked with a masculine element.
 Sophia with Christ, Mary with Jesus, Isis with Osiris and Hine-tītama with Tāne (progenitor of mankind).
 They each undergo a period of suffering for the loss of that male counterpart.